 The rise of MSPs

-According to a 2021 report from Statista, the market value of MSPs in 2020 was approximately 152.02 billion USD.
-Furthermore, it is predicted that by 2026, the industry’s market value will have surpassed USD 274 billion.
+According to a 2024 report from Gartner, the market value of MSPs in 2023 was approximately $341.8 billion in 2023 USD.
+A Statista report predicted that by 2028, the industry’s market value will have surpassed USD 500 billion.
 Data projections illustrate that the market is growing and will continue to do so in the future.

 Types of MSPs

 MSPs might offer their native services alongside those of other providers (for example, an MSP providing security services on top of a third-party cloud IaaS).
-Pure-play MSPs focus on a single vendor or technology, which is usually their core service.
+Pure-play MSPs focus on a single vendor or technology.
 Many MSPs offer services from a variety of sources as well.
-Let us understand some of the most common types of MSPs:
+Let’s take a look at some of the most common types of MSPs.

 Infrastructure and Network MSPs